-When facelift patients arrive for their consultation, many are concerned about how much pain will follow surgery and whether they will be able to manage it.
+When Beverly Hills facelift patients arrive for their consultation, many are concerned about how much pain will follow surgery and whether they will be able to manage it.
 While it may seem like facelift surgery should be an incredibly painful procedure, the truth is that most patients are surprised at how little discomfort they actually experience.

 How Much Does Surgery Really Hurt?

-During the procedure, your facial plastic surgeon will carefully make incisions along your hairline, extending around the ears and down to the lower scalp.
-From here, he or she will be able to manipulate the tissues, skin, fat, and muscles of the lower face to achieve a natural and more youthful appearance.
+During the surgical procedure, your surgeon carefully makes incisions along your hairline, extending around the ears and down to the lower scalp.
+From here, he or she will be able to manipulate the tissues, skin, fat, and muscles of the lower face and neck to achieve a natural and more youthful appearance.

 How Much Will It Hurt Immediately After Surgery?